-In practice, it is convenient to fix the above gauge invariance.
-Omitting details, in a local chart $^{(z)}$ this analysis leads to the following explicit expressions:

-where $\varphi(\t{z};\!z|\theta)$ is a smooth function of the arguments.
-Notice that the ``metric'' we defined in Sec.~\ref{sec:SCNC} (and as very briefly mentioned in Sec.~\ref{sec:SRS}), namely $g^{(z)}= e^\varphi \rmd\t{z}\otimes \varpi$, is none other than the gauge-invariant combination, $\t{E}\otimes E$, after gauge fixing.
-(We could have included a term $\lambda \t{E}\otimes F^2$ in $g^{(z)}$, with $\lambda$ an odd smooth function of $\t{z};\!z|\theta$; this would also be gauge-invariant, but it is not necessary to include this since our expression for $g^{(z)}$ is already globally-defined as it stands.)
-The gauge-fixed expression for the connection, $\omega$, in turn reads:
+where $\varphi(\wt{z};\!z|\theta)$ is a smooth function of the arguments (but may implicitly also depend smoothly on supermoduli).
+Notice that the ``metric'' we defined in Section~\ref{sec:SCNC} (and as very briefly mentioned in Section~\ref{sec:SRS}), namely $g^{(z)}= {\rm e}^\varphi \rmd\wt{z}\otimes \varpi$, is none other than the gauge-invariant combination $\wt{E}\otimes E$ after gauge fixing.\footnote{We could have included a term $\lambda \wt{E}\otimes F^2$ in $g^{(z)}$ with $\lambda$ an odd smooth function of $\wt{z};\!z|\theta$; this would also be gauge-invariant, but it does not seem necessary since our expression for $g^{(z)}$ is already globally-defined and gauge-invariant.} The gauge-fixed expression for the connection, $\omega$, in turn reads

-We can use these quantities to arrive at a useful notion of {\sl super curvature}, ${\R}$, defined by:
+We can use these quantities to arrive at a useful notion of \emph{super curvature}, ${\R}$, defined by